-A class, lab, or test is excused if

-- a) you inform the instructor before the next class of the class AND - b) you have a doctor's note, a legal notice, a death in the family, or other documentation of "extraordinary circumstances" (to be judged by the instructor).
+A class, lab, or quiz, midterm, PN work is excused if a) you inform the instructor before the next class of the class AND b) you have a doctor's note, a legal notice, a death in the family, or other documentation of "extraordinary circumstances" (to be judged by the instructor).

-What is an extraordinary circumstance?
+What is an extraordinary circumstance ?